mahoney1/docs/commercialpaper-report-deltas.md

 You should get a message in the console that the upgrade is taking place.

-The upgrade will be executed, albeit it will take a minute (please note, as it has to build the new smart contract container) or so to show as the active contract, when listed under active containers `docker ps`.
-The container will have the contract version as a suffix.
+The upgrade will be executed, albeit it will take a minute or so (please note, as it has to build the new smart contract container), to show as the active contract, when listed under active containers using `docker ps`.
+The container will have the contract version (0.0.3) as a suffix.

 [Upgrade Smart Contract](pics/upgrade.png)

 ## Step 4.
-Upgrade the MagnetoCorp query client app, to invoke a `queryDeltas` transaction
+Upgrade the DigiBank query client app, to invoke a `queryDeltas` transaction

-1. In VSCode, click on the menu option 'File....open Folder' and open the folder under `organization/magnetocorp/application` and hit ENTER
+1. In VSCode, click on the menu option 'File....open Folder' and open the folder under `organization/digibank/application` and hit ENTER

 2. Open the file `queryapp.js`,  then paste the contents shown below, BEFORE the line that begins with the comment: